Provincetown Parking, Circulation and Bicycle Study scope of work approved

-The town’s contribution to pay for the study is $33,000 of the estimated $110,000 total cost.
-Acting Town Manager David Gardner and town Finance Director Dan Hort indicated that funds are available to pay for the town’s portion of the cost, but no detail was provided on precisely where that funding will come from.
+Provincetown's Board of Selectmen voted tonight to approve the scope of work for a traffic study by the Cape Cod Commission which will include bicycle circulation and parking in town!
+The town's contribution to pay for the study is $33,000 of the estimated $110,000 total cost.
+Acting Town Manager David Gardner and town Finance Director Dan Hort indicated that funds are available to pay for the town's portion of the cost, but no detail was provided on precisely where that funding will come from.

 The proposal was first reviewed by the selectmen two weeks ago.
 I spoke at that meeting to ask that bicycles and bike parking be more explicitly included in the study since they are a huge part of the transportation scheme in town during the summer.
 The selectmen concurred and asked the Commission to come back with a scope that included more analysis of bicycling in town.